alanperrow/StardewModding/ConvenientInventory/ConvenientInventory/README.md

  - Add hotkey for quick stack via opt-in config option.
  - (X) Add hotkey for "Organize" button via opt-in config option.
    - No need for this, as base game already has a hotkey!
 When in your inventory menu, press the controller's "back" button to organize inventory.
+ - Add new opt-in config option that adds a left-to-right warp with the gamepad cursor in inventory page.

  ---